osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

 ## Analyzing the results

-Have all of your jobs from this exercise completed on both the PATh Facility and the OS Pool?
+Have all of your jobs from this exercise completed on both PATh and the OSPool?
-How many jobs have completed thus far on the PATh Facility?
+How many jobs have completed thus far on PATh?
-How many have completed thus far on the OS Pool?
+How many have completed thus far on the OSPool?

-Due to the dynamic nature of the OS Pool, the demand for higher memory jobs there may have resulted in a temporary increase in high-memory slots there.
+Due to the dynamic nature of the OSPool, the demand for higher memory jobs there may have resulted in a temporary increase in high-memory slots there.
-That being said, 64&nbsp;GB (and greater) slots are a high-demand, low-availability resource in the OS Pool so it's unlikely that all of your 64&nbsp;GB jobs matched and ran to completion, if any.
+That being said, high-memory are a high-demand, low-availability resource in the OSPool so your 64&nbsp;GB jobs may have taken longer to run or complete.
-On the other hand, the PATh Facility has a fair number of 64&nbsp;GB (and greater) slots so all your jobs have a high chance of running.
+On the other hand, PATh has a fair number of 64&nbsp;GB (and greater) slots